 While this can be a fun time of year for humans, it is not always fun or safe for our pets.
-There are many problems that may occur with dogs this time of year, and now is the time to begin working on them… ahead of time!
+Many problems may occur with dogs this time of year, and now is the time to begin working on them… ahead of time!

 One of the most common issues is dogs bolting out the door whenever it’s opened.
-Chances are on Halloween, trick-or-treaters will be ringing your bell and you’ll be opening the door quite regularly.
-Practice now with your pet… teaching him that even if the door is open, he is not to run out.
-You may have to use his leash at first and it’s a good idea to practice at times of day when there are many distractions outside.
+Chances are, on Halloween, trick-or-treaters will be ringing your bell, and you’ll be opening the door quite regularly.
+Practice now with your pet… teaching him that even if the door is open, he will not run out.
+You may have to use his leash at first, and it’s a good idea to practice at times of day when there are many distractions outside.

-Also an important thing to address is very thorough socialization.
+Also, an important thing to address is extensive socialization.
 Remember, while we know that the adorable little Darth Vader or Princess Witch is just a cute kid in a costume, our dogs may not realize.
-Work on socializing your dog with hats, masks, strange noises and anything else you can think of so he won’t be overly suspicious comes Halloween time.
-You don’t want your dog to become overprotective or extremely fearful which could result in a dangerous situation.
+Work on socializing your dog with hats, masks, strange noises, and anything else you can think of so he won’t be overly suspicious comes Halloween time.
+You don’t want your dog to become overprotective or extremely fearful, which could result in a dangerous situation.

-Supervision is another good idea on Halloween.
-Many people choose to sit out on their porches and wait for trick-or-treaters and a properly socialized dog can join in the fun by staying with you on a leash.
-Also be sure to keep your dog safe by not leaving him outside in your yard unsupervised for long periods of time.
+Supervision is another good idea for Halloween.
+Many people choose to sit out on their porches and wait for trick-or-treaters, and a properly socialized dog can join in the fun by staying with you on a leash.
+Also, be sure to keep your dog safe by not leaving him outside in your yard unsupervised for long periods of time.
 Cats, especially black ones, should be kept indoors to protect them from the rare (but occasionally real) cruelty that could occur.

 Last but not least, remember that chocolate is toxic to dogs.
-Do not leave your bowl of goodies anywhere the dog might reach it and be sure that children know where to keep their booty as well.
+Please do not leave your bowl of goodies anywhere the dog might reach it, and be sure that children know where to keep their booty as well.